florian/reading-notes/README.md

 This book gives a broad overview of software engineering techniques used by Google.
 There's lots of incredible advice and I genuinely think that reading this taught me more than my software engineering class in university did.

+### The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution ([book](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X) | [notes](books/09_The_Man_Who_Solved_the_Market))

+Jim Simons was a math professor who created the world's most successful hedge fund and was the first to apply early forms of machine learning to investing.
+This is his story.

+### Flour Water Salt Yeast: The Fundamentals of Artisan Bread and Pizza ([book](https://www.amazon.com/Flour-Water-Salt-Yeast-Fundamentals/dp/160774273X) | [notes](books/10_Flour_Water_Salt_Yeast))

+This is a guide on how to bake bread and pizza.
+It starts with the basics and is an ideal book for learning to bake bread.

+### Drive: The Surprising Truth About What Motivates Us ([book](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates-ebook/dp/B004P1JDJO) | [notes](books/11_Drive))

+There's different kinds of motivation: biological, extrinsic, intrinsic.
+While intrinsic is the strongest one, it can only grow in certain conditions.

 ## Papers

 1. [The Unreasonable Effectiveness of Data](papers/001_The_Unreasonable_Effectiveness_of_Data.md)